douglasmiranda/ddpt/README.md

 * Django 2.2 + Python 3.6/3.7
 * Using Alpine Linux based images
 * Setup close to production + nice dev tools when local
-* Ready to use [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/) for keeping you sensitive data safe
+* Ready to use [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/) for keeping your sensitive data safe
 * Ready to use [Docker Configs](https://docs.docker.com/engine/swarm/configs/) if you want
 * Development:
   * Build and run with Docker Compose